DayVee-Programming/Blue-Collar/README.md

 ## How to run the project

 1. Clone this project by using ```git clone https://github.com/DayVee-Programming/Blue-Collar.git``` on your command line or you can download it by pressing on "Code" button --> "Download ZIP"
-2. Open the cloned project folder and open index.html file with your browser
+2. Open the cloned project folder with your editor and type `npm run dev` on your command line
+3. Open it on your local server

 ## Find a bug?